-Benchmarking First Contact Resolution – Five Ways Aternity Helps You Improve
+Five Ways Aternity Helps Improve First Contact Resolution

 As discussed in this series of benchmarking blogs, End User Services teams rely on SteelCentral Aternity because it helps them improve the Key Performance Indicators (KPIs) by which they are evaluated.
 Previous blogs covered Service Desk cost per ticket and Desktop Support cost per ticket.
 This one covers End User Services First Contact Resolution (FCR).

 Using MetricNet’s definition, First Contact Resolution is the percentage of contacts that are resolved by the End User Services team on the first interaction with the customer.
 For end users who reach the team via phone, this means resolving the issue before customers hang up.
 For chat sessions, it means solving the problem before the chat session ends.